 Improves Skin Tone

-Black soap firms and tones skin and improves skin texture, for more supple and glowing skin.
+Many users report that black soap firms and tones skin and improves skin texture, for more supple and glowing skin.

 Fades Skin Discolorations